 Jake got the emergency call when he was in a meeting.
 Not only can’t I imagine it, but we haven’t talked about it a lot, because it’s still unbearable to think about.
 The first person he called was a friend, Kevin, who was an emergency room surgeon and could help us through it.

-We met Kevin through our daughters.
-Our youngest, Daniella, was friends with Kevin and Kate’s youngest, Alexa.
+We met Kevin through our kids.
+Our youngest was good friends with Kevin and Kate’s youngest.
 Throughout our lives we’ve found that our kids are excellent judges of character and we’ve become friends with their friends’ parents too.
 This time was even better.
 This time, in addition to friendship, we received professional guidance and support, the first of which was to leave Mercy Hospital.

 Upon my arrival they had performed a CAT scan which showed a tumor, something they weren’t the best hospital to treat.
 Kevin made the call and within hours, my tubes were being disconnected and capped, and staff members were asking me who I knew.
 They had never seen anyone be discharged so quickly.
 I was wheeled into an ambulance again, this time off to Anderson General Hospital, where Kevin was a surgeon, my brother was born, and numerous times I visited people there.
 It happened so fast I don’t remember all of the details, but I do have a good excuse, brain tumor and all.